Vynxlabs/ModernBrochure/.cloudcannon/schemas/listing.md

       values: data.listingTags
   expireDate:
     hidden: "!canExpire"
-    commenet: "The date the listing will expire.
+    comment: "The date the listing will expire.
 Time must be entered in UTC time."
     type: datetime
   images:
     comment: "The first image will be used as the primary image will be used for listing cards"